 The school also run curriculum events such as Helping your Child with Reading or Phonics.
-'Aspire' also run family learning courses at the school.

 Where external agencies are involved in supporting a child, they will consult with parents in order to review progress and plan outcomes.

 Consulting with children about their education.